 If you are wondering if Legoland is for toddlers, I’m here to tell you that it most certainly is!
 It is also great for kids of many ages, all the way up to 14 years old.

-We visited Legoland with another homeschool and fulltime RV family who had children from ages 8 up to 14 years old, and they had a blast!
-There are several roller coaster and thrill rides for the older kids, while there are many great toddler and preschool rides in the Duplos section of Legoland Florida.
+We visited Legoland with another homeschool and full time RV family who had children from ages 8 up to 14 years old, and they had a blast!
+There are several roller coasters and thrill rides for the older kids, while there are many great toddler and preschool rides in the Duplos section of Legoland Florida.

 So, what are the best Legoland ages?
 I’d have to say ages 2 years to 14 years would be ideal.
 Yet, the babies can be carried and the older kids could still find a lot to enjoy, especially if they are Lego fans!

 3. Visit the Duplo Baby Care Center if you Need Nursing and Changing Areas

 I was especially impressed with the indoor playground connected to the best nursing and changing room I have ever seen in a theme park!

 As a mom who breastfed her 4 kiddos and was a birth doula for several years, I appreciate a nursing room like this!
 Check this out if you are looking for a great way to travel with milk for your little one.